p4tc-dev/pushback-patches/README.md

 Ok, so back in a cycle to **Comment #3**.
 We are doing it wrong and our design is broken ;->

+## 5 Nobody Really wants This

+Of course not true, we have had (still ongoing public) discussions and a long history (https://github.com/p4tc-dev/docs/blob/main/why-p4tc.md) involving multiple stake holders including vendors who support P4 abstractions in their NIC hardware.
+Unfortunately since we had to keep splaining this a few time it is worth to note it here as well.
+See the latest incarnation and see at least two very large vendors and someone very engaged in very large P4 projects explain why they need this[13a] [13b] [13c] - i think the other stake holders are confused on the kernel upstream politics and are tired of re-iterating their views (over and over and over).

 ## Now for a little rant

 I was hoping to be wrong with that effort in **comment #4c** but having gone through so many of these cycles of a) making changes to appease mostly and then b) after posting patches, another excuse surfaces.
 Rinse, Repeat.
 At this point, I am extremely skeptical that there is good faith on the other side.

 Open source is not a zero-sum game.
 EBPF already coexists with netfilter, tc, etc and various subsystems happily.
-I hope our requirement above is clear and i dont have to keep justifying why P4 is needed or point to the vendors producing P4 native NICs or relitigate over and over again why we need TC.
+I hope our requirements as stated above are clear and i dont have to keep justifying why P4 is needed or point to the vendors producing P4 native NICs or relitigate over and over again why we need TC.
 Open source is about scratching your itch and our itch is totally contained within TC i.e we only use eBPF as infra.

 On my skeptic side, which i wish to be proven wrong, I cant help but feel that this community is getting way too pervasive with politics and obscure agendas.
 I understand agendas, I just dont understand the zero-sum thinking.
 These nacks are, intended or not, pushing off a whole community with an itch to scratch away from Linux kernel (yes, there's a whole industry behind P4).
 Paolo  says he cant apply these patches because 3 people(who are not network or tc maintainers) nacked them - in my opinion with no technical backing ;-> I am afraid, by definition this is abuse of power (and i dont mean Paolo here)!
 At minimal it signifies lack of set of rules to contain abuse of power; before corporatization of Linux such containment was based on good faith and meritocracy-driven good intentions.